lulav/LRS_Documentation/docs_tutorials/index.md

 ### Configuring a Simulation

-We just ran a simulation a single time with all the default configurations, which is admittedly not that exciting.
+We just ran a simulation with all the default configurations, which is admittedly not that exciting.
 Let's see how we can turn things up a notch by setting up dynamic parameter evaluation for our simulation, thereby allowing each run within the same batch to have different parameter values.

 The [`.citros/parameter_setups`](/docs_cli/structure/citros_structure#directory-parameter_setups) directory stores your JSON-formatted parameter setup files.
 When you initialize your citros repository, a `default_param_setup.json` file is automatically generated.
 This file consolidates all the default parameters for every node across all the packages in your ROS project, providing a consolidated and easily accessible record of these parameters.